 Guidelines for Designing a Multidisciplinary Studies Curriculum

 A variety of curriculum options, depending upon student interest may be used to design a curriculum.
 The first step is for students to select graduate course work from a variety of academic areas at Buffalo State which may include, but not limited to: Biology, Business, Chemistry, Creative Studies, Criminal Justice, Data Analytics, Design, Earth Science and Science Education, Engineering Technology, English, Economics and Finance, Fine Arts, Geography and Planning, Great Lakes Ecosystem Science, Health Nutrition and Dietetics, Higher Education and Student Administration, History, Mathematics, Social and Psychological Foundations, and Sociology.
 Only graduate course work may be included in the Multidisciplinary Studies master’s program.

 When designing a curriculum, it is important to select a specific content area for which your main course work and cumulating experience (Master’s Project) will reside.
-Once content courses have been determined, the student must seek out a graduate faculty member (with graduate faculty status designation) from a Principal Adviser Consent Form must be provided to the identified faculty member who has agreed to work with the student.
+Once content courses have been determined, the student must seek out a graduate faculty member (with graduate faculty status designation) from a department directory to work with.
+A copy of the Statement of Intent and the Principal Adviser Consent Form must be provided to the identified faculty member who has agreed to work with the student.
 Students who need assistance identifying a principal adviser should contact the program coordinator in the Graduate School Office.

 The flexibility of the Multidisciplinary Studies program allows for up to 15 credit hours of transfer work based upon the approval of the principal adviser and advisory committee (if required).
 See Transfer Credit Policy for guidelines.

 See Program Requirements for additional information and guidelines for designing a Multidisciplinary Studies Curriculum.